clangen/autom8-legacy/readme.md

 * /etc/init.d/autom8-server start

+If you want to start the server on boot:

+* sudo update-rc.d autom8-server defaults 99

 ## SSL ##

 If you're using the autom8 Linux server then you can easily configure port numbers and SSL certificates.